- Streaming Video Informational Presentations

 Is there a penalty for taking my money out of the plan before age 59 1/2?
 A 10% penalty tax may apply on some or all of your account balance upon distribution on employer contributions and interest earnings will apply.
 To avoid a penalty you may rollover your account to another qualified retirement account.

 Will I owe taxes on the refund?
 You may have already paid taxes on part of your account.
-However, some or all of your account has not been taxed.
-Therefore at least part of the refund will be taxable income for the calendar year in which you receive your refund.
+Contributions made before January 1, 2002 were made on an after-tax basis so, some or all of your account has not been taxed.
+Therefore, at least part of the refund will be taxable income for the calendar year in which you receive your refund.
 You will receive a 1099R form which details the taxable portion of your refund.

 What happens to the 1.5% the College contributed for me?
-You will receive the College's contribution (1.5%) and your contributions (6.0%) when you request a distribution.
+You will receive the College's contribution (1.5%) and your contributions (6.0%), along with any investment gain or loss, when you request a distribution.

 Can I leave my money in the plan if I quit?
-If you have less than $5,000, you must request a lump sum distribution.
-If you have more than $5,000, you can leave your funds in the plan until you request a distribution.
+If you have less than $5,000, you must request a lump sum distribution or rollover your account to another tax qualified plan such as an IRA.
+If you have an account balance of less than $5,000 and do not contribute for eighteen months, your account will be automatically distributed either as a lump sum payment sent to your last known address if you have less than $1,000 in your account, or as a rollover to an IRA account with HAND Benefits & Trust Co.
+If you have more than $5,000, you can leave your funds in the plan until you decide to request a distribution or annuity.